AppMap integrates with popular test frameworks, so you can automatically record an AppMap from each test case that you run.

 There are several ways to start (and stop/finish) remote recording.

-All AppMap agents provide an API that enables rapid recording of execution of a block of code.
-This is a useful method for a quick spin of application logic without tests such as when prototyping new code or troubleshooting stubborn bugs.
+statement).
+This is a useful method when you need direct control over which code is recorded, when test cases are not avaliable, and when the application does not have a webserver and therefore can’t support remote recording.
 The method can be performed with a few lines of code, allows for programmatic control of the recording context, and does not require an upfront setup of functional or integration tests.
-You can read more details about Appmap.record() in the agent documentation.

 Some characteristics of remote recording include: